Robot-Theater-Electronics/francesca/README.md

 http://localhost:8080

-on any browser to open the web interface.
+on any browser to open the web interface to monitor and manage the alarm clocks.

 ## Soldering new alarm clocks ##
 [Soldering readme](SOLDERING.md)